 In the event of compromise of a TrustFactory Client Root CA Private Key used to sign Client Issuing CA Certificates, TrustFactory operations will as soon as practically possible inform the Client Issuing CA that the private key may have been Compromised.
 This includes cases where TrustFactory operations at its own discretion decides that evidence suggests a possible Key Compromise has taken place.

-Where Key Compromise is not disputed, TrustFactory Client Root CA will revoke Issuing CA Certificates within 24 hours and publish online CRLs within 4 hours of creation.
+Where Key Compromise is not disputed, TrustFactory Client Root CA will revoke Issuing CA Certificates within 24 hours and publish online updated CRLs within 24 hours of creation.

-4.9.13 Notification of Certificate Revocation to Subscriber
+4.9.13 Circumstances for Suspension